berenger-eu/tbfmm/paper/paper.md

 `TBFMM` has a generic design thanks to the heavy use of `C++` templates.
 The tree and the kernel classes are independent of each other and from the algorithm.
-The algorithm has to be templatized in order to know the type of the kernel, and its  `execute`  method has to be templatized with the type of the tree.
+The algorithm class has to be templatized in order to know the type of the kernel, and its core `execute`  method has to be templatized with the type of the tree.
 The algorithm takes the elements from the tree and passes it to the kernel, such that a kernel itself never accesses the tree.
 This is illustrated by \autoref{fig:design}.